textcreationpartnership/A02125/README.md

 ##Content Summary##

 #####Front#####
-The historie of Orlando Furioso, one of the twelue pieres of France As it was plaid before the Queen

 #####Body#####

-The historie of Orlando Furioso, one of the twelue pieres of France As it was plaid before the Queen **Types of content**
+1. THE
+HISTORIE OF
+Orlando Furioso
+One of the twelue Pieres of
+France.

+**Types of content**

   * There are 1213 **verse** lines!